Between the Lines

 As a post-war restitution, Germany donated spruces to reforest the thousands of hectares of polluted landscape.
 They planted many mono-cropped Norway spruces in straight rows, following the scientific production forest management invented in Germany in the 18th century.
 These dense forests aimed to protect people from entering, creating a ‘Living Sarcophagus.’

 In the scorching summers of 2018 and 2019, a hundred years after WWI ended, the bark beetle Ips Typographus invaded these monoculture forests around Verdun.
 The National Forestry Agency (ONF) has cleared the infected areas in the last few years.
-This is important to avoid forest fires, but it is a dangerous and slow process because millions of pieces of unexploded ordnance are still present in the soil.
+This is important to avoid forest fires, but it is a dangerous and slow process because of the estimated 12 – 15 million pieces of unexploded ordnance that are still present in the soil.

-The sanitized, barren, and re-opened landscape symbolizes the consequences of the war, the industrialization of forest management, and the impact of the current climate crisis.
+In ‘Between the Lines,’ the sanitized, barren, and reopened landscape symbolizes the consequences of the war, the industrialization of forest management, and the impact of the current climate crisis.

 Film projection (4K) with sculptural sound installation